“We’re in the army now” – Status Quo.

 The banter was epic and it was a crazy crazy day.

 I had to wait outside the stadium after the game and was mobbed by about 30 kids from Belarus who had warmed to my madness and crowded round me looking for presents.
 In the end all I gave was a Northern Ireland bottle opener to a kid who was happy to receive it, it was all I had to give.
-These kids were obviously still very poor and drenched in the aftermath of the soviet regime, living in communism in an odd world.
+These kids were obviously still very poor and drenched in the aftermath of the Soviet regime, living in communism in an odd world in my Bangor eyes.
 So I felt sorry for them, but could not give them anything more.
 There was no time to dwell.
+Life moved on…

-I then caught the bus with the team back to Minsk, where I enjoyed the sights of Victory Square, the Parliament Building and the token Irish pub (random going all this way and then trying the Irish pub – the first pub I saw opposite the government building and called Drozhzhy United!!), which I popped in for a pint.
+After the match, I caught the bus with the team back to Minsk, where I enjoyed the sights of Victory Square, the Parliament Building and the token Irish pub (random going all this way and then trying the Irish pub – the first pub I saw opposite the government building and called Drozhzhy United!!), which I popped in for a pint.

 Belarus 5 – 0 Northern Ireland